kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 This capability will move to stable when the following criteria have been met.

 * Support of at least one CNI plugin to provide multi-IP
-* e2e test successfully running on two platforms
+* e2e test successfully running on two platforms (Azure and kind)
 * testing ingress controller infrastructure with updated dual-stack services
-* dual-stack tests run as pre-submit blocking for PRs
+* dual-stack tests always run as pre-submit (non-blocking) for PRs

 ## Production Readiness Review Questionnaire